OpenBubbles/docs/docs/support.md

 ### Why can't I see my messages sent on OpenBubbles on other Apple devices, even though my AppleID is linked?

-* This is a known issues and fixes itself after 24 hours.
+* This is a known issues and should fix itself after 24 hours.

 ### Why can't I send & receive messages?